varunbw/to-do/README.md

 # To Do
-Basic ToDo app to learn the language, and Full Stack Development in general.
+Basic ToDo app made to learn more about Full Stack Development.